dogmgeen/Tools-For-Computer-Scientists/09-Locating-memory-leaks-with-Memcheck.md

 You can tell what the exact mismatch is by looking ath the operators called by the deletion and allocation lines.
 In this example, `operator delete` is called to delete the allocation, but `operator new[]` is called to allocate it.

+A double-delete occurs when you delete the same block of memory twice.
 Double deletes may seem innocuous, but they can be easily turned into a use-after-free bug.
 This is because freed memory is usually re-used in future allocations.
 So deleting something, then allocating a second thing, then deleting the first thing again results in